QuirkyQubits/fetch-receipt-processor-challenge/README.md

 3. Run the Dockerized Django app

-docker run -p 8000:8000 fetch-receipt-processor-app

-Or, to run in detached mode so Django's server doesn't take over terminal output (prevents terminal lock):

-docker run -d -p 8000:8000 fetch-receipt-processor-app
+docker run -d -p 8000:8000 --name my_django_app fetch-receipt-processor-app

 3.1.
 (Optional) Access Django's admin console:

-If the user wants to access the Django admin (to see all in-memory objects and/or manipulate them), they must create a superuser inside the running container:
+If the user wants to access the Django admin (to see all in-memory objects and/or manipulate them), they must create a superuser inside the running container.
+Follow these steps:

-docker run -p 8000:8000 -e DJANGO_SUPERUSER_USERNAME=admin \\
-                           -e DJANGO_SUPERUSER_EMAIL=admin@example.com \\
-                           -e DJANGO_SUPERUSER_PASSWORD=FetchReceipt \\
+First, ensure the database schema is set:

+docker exec -it my_django_app python manage.py migrate --noinput

+Next, create a superuser:

-                           fetch-receipt-processor-app python manage.py createsuperuser --noinput
+docker exec -it my_django_app python manage.py createsuperuser

+This will prompt you to enter a username,email, and password.
+Enter

+username=admin

+email=admin@example.com

+pwd=FetchReceipt

-Now, when navigating to the admin console, you can log in with credentials
+Now, navigate to the admin console at http://127.0.0.1:8000/admin, you can log in with credentials

 username: admin

 pwd: FetchReceipt

-The admin console is at http://127.0.0.1:8000/admin, and you can click on items, receipts, etc.
+You can click on items, receipts, etc. and add or remove them all from the admin console!

 4. Navigate to http://127.0.0.1:8000/receipts